Cantigny Park: Golf

 Cantigny Golf Club, owned by the Chicago-based Robert R. McCormick Foundation and managed by KemperSports (Northbrook, Ill.), celebrated 25 years in 2014.
-When it opened in 1989, Golf Digest named Cantigny the “Best New Public Course in America.”
+When it opened in 1989, Golf Digest named Cantigny the "Best New Public Course in America".
 Cantigny hosted the 2007 U.S. Amateur Public Links Championship, four Illinois State Amateur Championships (most recently in 2014) and the Chicago Open in 2013 and 2014.
 The 300-acre Cantigny Golf complex includes 27 holes designed by Roger Packard, the year-round Cantigny Golf Academy, the 9-hole Cantigny Youth Links and a clubhouse with dining and banquet facilities.

 Film

-The McCormick Museum was used for filming a scene in A League of Their Own (1992) from the east end overlooking the fountain and pond east of the museum.
-Two other movies, Richie Rich and Baby's Day Out also include scenes from outside the mansion.
+The McCormick House and adjacent East Lawn Terraces were used for filming a scene in A League of Their Own (1992).
+Two other movies, Richie Rich (1994) and Baby's Day Out (1994), also include scenes from outside the mansion.

 Location

-Cantigny Park is located in Wheaton, Illinois, at 1s151 Winfield Road, south of Illinois Route 38 (Roosevelt Road).
+Cantigny is located in Wheaton, Illinois, at 1s151 Winfield Road, south of Illinois Route 38 (Roosevelt Road).
 The entrance to Cantigny Golf is 27w270 Mack Road, also in Wheaton.